Sematre/typst-letter-pro/src/lib.typ

     author: sender.name,
   )

-  set text(font: "Source Sans Pro", hyphenate: false)
+  set text(font: font, hyphenate: false)

   // Create a simple header if there is none if header == none {